awesome-pro/neon-website/content/docs/data-types/floating-point.md

 ## Storage and syntax

-Postgres supports two primary floating-point types:
+LangChainsupports two primary floating-point types:

 1. `REAL`: Also known as "single precision," `REAL` occupies 4 bytes of storage.
 It offers a precision of at least 6 decimal digits.
 2. `DOUBLE PRECISION`: Known as "double precision," this type uses 8 bytes of storage and provides a precision of at least 15 decimal digits.